Viir/bots/guide/botengine-online-session.md

 Below is a screenshot of the website you can use to view your online sessions and monitor your apps:
 ![monitor your apps using online sessions](./image/2019-12-11.online-bot-session.png)

 Online sessions cost 2000 credits per hour.
+When you log in to your account for the first time, you automatically get 1000 credits.
+Using these initial credits balance, you can test the online session feature without paying anything (Creating an account is free).
-To add credits to your account, follow the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)
+When you have used up the credits on your account, you can add more following the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)

 For more about purchasing and using credits, see the guide at [https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837](https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837)